ur-whitelab/hoomd-tf/paper.md

 This need has led us to develop HOOMD-TF, a flexible direct integration of a standard ML library and standard molecular simulation framework that maintains GPU acceleration.
 Our goals are to improve the reproducibility of ML methods in molecular simulation, ease translation of ML advances, and remove the need for sequential simulation and ML.
 This should enable active learning, reinforcement learning, and online learning of molecular simulations.

 There are other applications focusing on ML in molecular modeling, such as [DeepChem](https://www.deepchem.io/) and `@Aspuru-GuzikMaterialsDiscovery2015`, which are largely concerned with property prediction and representation.
-There is also a similar work to HOOMD-TF by `@EastmanOpenMMNN2018`, [OpenMM-NN](https://github.com/openmm/openmm-nn), which allows the use of pre-trained TensorFlow models in [OpenMM](http://openmm.org/) `@PandeOpenMM2013`.
+There are also similar works to HOOMD-TF called [OpenMM-NN](https://github.com/openmm/openmm-nn) `@EastmanOpenMMNN2018`, which allows the use of pre-trained TensorFlow models in [OpenMM](http://openmm.org/) `@PandeOpenMM2013`, and TorchANI `@GaoTorchANI2020`, which uses PyTorch `@PyTorch` for similar purposes.
 In contrast, this work fills the niche of online model training, while also allowing pre-trained model imports in MD simulation, coarse-grained force-field learning, collective variable calculation and manipulation, and force-field biasing.